rubinovk/integration-faults/examples/Real-Example-#2.md

-# Unit fault in Android `DatePicker`
+# Not an integration fault in Android `DatePicker`

 This is a real world example of a borderline fault that occurred in [Android 4.2](https://code.google.com/p/android/issues/detail?id=39692).

-This fault is a borderline of unit and integration fault.
-Although the problem mostly belongs to one class `NumberPicker`, it is exposed by the interaction of two classes `DatePicker` and `NumberPicker`.
+> This is not a pure integration fault - this is a borderline of unit and integration fault.
+> The problem mostly belongs to one class `NumberPicker`, it is exposed by the interaction of two classes `DatePicker` and `NumberPicker`.

 ### Brief description